jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

 }
 ```

-To explain the code above a little, I only have the ID as guarded and allow everything else to be mass assignable, you can update this to your preferences.
+To explain the code above a little, we only have the ID as guarded and allow everything else to be mass assignable, you can update this to your preferences.
 You will also notice I am using the `boot()` function here to clear a cached value, this will come into play a little later when we handle the redirects.
 I would usually achieve this through a [model observer](https://laravel.com/docs/5.8/eloquent#observers), but for the purpose of this tutorial, I've left it on the model.

 Next, let’s create a redirector class that inherits the Redirector interface defined by the Spatie package and update it to allow for population from the database also.
 Create a new file in `App\Services` (or wherever you wish to store this) called **DatabaseRedirector**